 If your reports all log into the same database, you can store the database credentials here and save having to enter them into each and every schedule.

-Default Date Stamp: will be what is used when you select to append a date/time stamp of a report destination.
-If this field has a value, this default format will be prefilled in the Append date/time to report output field when it is selected, saving you from having to select a format each time you write a schedule.
+- Default Date Stamp: This will be what is used when you select to append a date/time stamp of a report destination.
+If this field has a value, this default format will be prefilled when it is selected, saving you from having to select a format each time you write a schedule.